 Not sure if it was mitzvah or madness, but I stopped today on my way back to the hotel and had a lovely conversation with a homeless woman and her dog, Hummmus. ( Yes, that's how she wants to spell it )

-I’d seen her out on the corner next to the hotel for a few days.
+I had seen her out on the corner next to the hotel for a few days.
 She and a friend had been out there asking for change and most of the time I just gave her a smile and kept going.
+At the time we were on vacation and excited to see the aquarium or the space needle.
 Today my daughter noticed the shy sweet dog hidden under a blanket next to her and we stopped to talk to her.